-Board games can help with some incidental learning and skill reinforcement.
+Besides supporting your child with the material sent home by their teacher and school, board games can help with some incidental learning and skill reinforcement.
 The nice thing with using board games for skill reinforcement is that it does not feel like work to the kids.
+Choosing games that support, or extend the skills they have been working on are a great asset for families!

 There are a few key things to help guide the selections of board games to bring to the table.